Leeyangee/leeyangee.github.io/_posts/2024-08-28-Research of QTS 5.1 - StackOverflow.md

 ![/image/resources/1.png](/image/resources/qts_2.png)
 ![/image/resources/1.png](/image/resources/qts_3.png)

 Here parameters are formatted into a string by using the sprintf function.
-We can intuitively observe that the declared stack array v3 only has 2048 bytes, so we only need to input more bytes to cause stack overflow
+We can intuitively observe that the declared stack array v3 only has 2048 bytes, so we only need to input more bytes to cause StackOverflow

 ![/image/resources/1.png](/image/resources/qts_9.png)